ROM hacking: Graphics editing

-More sophisticated graphics hacking involves changing more than just tiles and colors, but also the way in which the tiles are arranged, or tile groups generated, giving more flexibility and control over the final appearance.
+More sophisticated graphics hacking involves changing more than just tiles and colors, but also on how the tiles are arranged, or tile groups generated, giving more flexibility and control over the final appearance.
 This is accomplished through hex editing or a specialized tool (either for a specific game or a specific system).
-Examples of graphics hacks include the incomplete Pokémon Torzach, a hack of Pokémon FireRed which attempted to add a whole new generation of Pokémon and tiles to the game, and Super Mario Land 2 DX: 6 Golden Coins, which added full color support (the game was originally grayscale) and removed the game's issues with screen flickering.
+An example of this approach was the incomplete Pokémon Torzach, a Pokémon FireRed hack that attempts to add a whole new generation of Pokémon and tiles to the game.
+Though the hack has long since been discontinued, it was able to achieve some desirable results with the tools that were currently available at the time.
+Super Mario Land 2 DX: 6 Golden Coins is another example, which is an enhanced version of the original game that notably added full-color support to the game (the original game was only in greyscale) as well as some quality-of-life improvements such as fixes with screen flickering issues from the original game.

 Palette editing

 Another common form of hacking is palette hacking, where color values are modified to change the colors a player sees in the game (this often goes hand-in-hand with graphics hacking); Palette values are commonly stored in Hex.
 This is fairly easy for NES games, the graphics of which use a pre-defined set of colors among which a game selects (using a YIQ-based color palette); palette hacking in this case entails changing which of those colors are selected.
-The matter is slightly more complicated with Super NES and Sega Mega Drive/Genesis games, as well as games for other systems, which store absolute RGB color values.
+The matter is slightly more complicated with Super NES games as well as games for other systems (including Sega Mega Drive (Genesis) games), which store absolute RGB color values.
 Palette editors are usually simple and often are with level editors or game-specific graphics editors.